Royal-13/SimpleCalculator/README.md

 # SimpleCalculator
-  A calculator in HTML, CSS and JavaScript
+  A calculator in HTML, CSS and JavaScript.